GearHost/Docs/docs/how-does-hourly-pricing-work.md

 >This allows you to **destroy your CloudSite** before the maximum monthly charge and **pay only for what you use**.

+> The hours start when the cloud site is created.
+Stopping the cloud site does not stop the hourly billing.
+Stop the billing by scaling down to the free plan or deleting the site.

 ### Limitations without Signing up with Credit Card
 With no credit card you are only able to **create up to 5 free CloudSites** and **5 free databases**.